DenariPixel/Compute/README.md

-# ComputeWindows
+# Compute
-Tools for Windows to Save Time
+Tools for Windows OS to Save Time